 Inability or lack of intent to retain the investment in the security for a period of time sufficient to recover the amortized cost basis.

-(3) For each security, by CUSIP, with an other-than-temporary impairment, recognized in the current reporting period by the reporting entity, as the present value of cash flows expected to be collected is less than the amortized cost basis of the securities:
+(3) For All securities within the scope of SSAP No. 43—Asset-Backed Securities, all non-bond debt securities, and residual interests captured under the allowable earned yield in scope of SSAP No. 21—Other Admitted Assets, for each security, by CUSIP, with an other-than-temporary impairment, recognized in the current reporting period by the reporting entity, as the present value of cash flows expected to be collected is less than the amortized cost basis of the securities:

 The amortized cost basis, prior to any current-period other-than-temporary impairment.